Vibhab-T/SyanoURL/README.md

 ### 7. Open the frontend

-Open '/frontend/index.html' in your browser directly.
+Open '/frontend/index.html' in your browser directly i.e open the index.html in your browser as file:///path/to/SyanoURL/frontend/index.html

 ## API DOCUMENTATION